ssanDev1/stackadapt_test/README.md

 **NOTES:**

 I attempted to speed up the login process by hitting the API directly, unfortunately I did not get time to configure the header response on time to do it properly.
 My attempt can be found in the commands.ts section with the following function.
-I should clarify that I truly feel I was very close to accomplishing this point, but was only hindered by time! :(
+I should clarify that I truly feel I was very close to accomplishing this point, but was only hindered by time!
+Another mention is that this could also be easily accelerated using the cy.session helper from Cypress, which should preserve the login credentials.

 ```js
   Cypress.Commands.add('loginByCSRF', (csrfToken, name, email, password) => {